amine-kherroubi/programming-language-interpreter/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)

-A simple custom programming language interpreter with static typing and lexical scoping.
+A simple custom turing-complete programming language interpreter with static typing and lexical scoping.
 The language syntax draws inspiration from Python, C, and Ada, combining Python's keywords (`if`, `elif`, `else`, `while`, `and`, `or`, `not`) with C-style braces and Ada-like distinction between functions and procedures, along with new stylish keywords like `give`, `show`, `skip`, `stop`.
 The interpreter implements a four-phase architecture with lexical analysis, recursive descent parsing, semantic analysis, and tree-walking interpretation.

 ---